Research opportunities in the Melbourne Veterinary School

 • Exploring the effects of disease on reproduction in declining frog species

-• Amphibian comparative genomics and understanding the genetic basis of immunity to chytridiomycosis
+• Understanding the genetic basis of immunity to chytridiomycosis

 • Ecotoxicology – impacts on wildlife